Calming colour.

 My work is to use colour as ingredients to feed your soul and bring you some relief, as you navigate through the challenges and stresses of daily life.

 I weave in principles from Feng Shui and biophilic design to create art that works with your nervous system and refreshes the energy in your home.
-So that you can create a sanctuary that soothes and restores your energy.
+So that you can create a sanctuary that soothes and restores.

 Learn more